Beauty or Bondage

 The Ultimate Patriarchal Authority

 This striking multimedia piece challenges the viewer to examine the Catholic Church’s historical relationship with women’s bodies.
 At its center, the solemn image of the Pope looms over fragmented depictions of the naked female form - figures that have been deemed “impure” by religious doctrine unless presented in the context of motherhood or saintliness.
 At the top of the composition, women crowned with haloes symbolize the Church’s limited acceptance of female purity, an ideal that’s historically tied to reproduction and the expansion of the Catholic faith.
 The phrase “Gag Rules” appears prominently in the piece, referencing policies that have silenced conversations about reproductive rights.
-THe term originates from laws restricting discussions on birth control and abortion, particularly in countries where Catholic influence remains strong.
-One of the most well-known examples is The Global Gag Rule, a US policy that has, at various points in history, blocked foreign organizations receiving American aid from offering or even discussing abortion services.
-Similar regulations exist is other nations, limiting access to contraception and reproductive healthcare.
-By juxtaposing the beauty of the female body with the rigid authority of the Catholic Church, The Patriarchal Authority critiques a history in which women’s autonomy has been constrained by religious power.
-The work invites reflection on how control over the female form has been used as a tool of oppression - and challenges the idea that its natural state should be censored or condemned.
+The work invites reflection on how control over the female form has been used as a tool of oppression and challenges the idea that its natural state should be censored.

-This piece shows a Maasai necklace on handmade paper; the background is a negative of a photograph the artist took of Maasai women on a trip to Africa.
-The picture shows different kinds of beads, and represents the cultural oppression of the women of the Maasai tribes in Africa.
-On a visit to Kenya the artist visited a Masai village and witnessed the beautiful crafts of the women of the tribe.
-Despite her desire to talk with the women, they were not allowed to talk with her as a male was the spokesman who spoke of their crafts and took the money from the tourists The Maasai culture is a patriarchal culture that views women as property; a man’s wealth is measured in cattle, wives, and children.
-Circumcising women is still a widespread practice.
-Young women undergo female genital mutilation as a rite of passage (called “Emuatare”).
-Most Maasai men reject any females that have not undergone this, considering them not worthy of marriage.
-Once married, the women are responsible for the daily household chores and cooking, child-rearing, and the time-consuming and burdensome task of collecting firewood and clean water each and every day.
-The artist states: “I bought a necklace made with beads and metal wire, and have always considered it similar to a chain around the necks of the Masai women.”
+This piece shows a Maasai necklace painted on handmade paper; the background was done with photographs the artist took of Maasai women in Africa.
+The Maasai culture is a patriarchal culture that views women as property; a man’s wealth is measured in cattle, wives, and children.
+Female genital mutilation is considered a rite of passage.
+Most Maasai men reject females that have not undergone this, considering them not worthy of marriage.
+The artist states: “I bought a necklace from the Maasai made with beads and metal wire, and have always considered it similar to a chain around the necks of the Masai women.”

 What the Hell Happened